 Avian flu (also called Avian influenza A or bird flu) is a virus that is spread from bird to bird.
-In rare cases, two strains of the virus can transform into a human virus and spread to people.
+In rare cases, certain strains of the virus can transform into a human virus and spread to people.
 Most people who get infected with bird flu have close contact with infected birds or bird droppings.
-It is mostly a problem in Asia, Africa, the Middle East, and Europe.
+It is mostly a problem in Asia, Africa, the Pacific, the Middle East, and parts of Europe.

 Symptoms of avian flu

 Symptoms usually appear 2 to 7 days after exposure.
-They are similar to what you experience with respiratory flu.
+They are similar to what you experience with seasonal flu.
 Common symptoms include:

 More serious symptoms can include:

-At its worst, avian flu can even cause mental confusion and seizures.
+In some cases, avian flu can cause mental confusion and seizures.
 At its worst, it can lead to death.

 What causes avian flu?